 In October 2015, the group of researchers published their paper Imperfect Forward Secrecy: How Diffie-Hellman Fails in Practice, which won the Best Paper Award at the 22nd ACM Conference on Computer and Communications Security (CCS ’15) in Denver, Colorado.

-The Logjam vulnerability poses a threat to websites, mail servers, and various other services using TLS that support DHE_EXPORT ciphers.
+The Logjam vulnerability threatens websites, mail servers, and other services using TLS that support DHE_EXPORT ciphers.

-At first, it was assessed that among those using the HTTPS protocol, 8.4% of the top 1 million domains and 3.4% of browser-trusted sites were vulnerable.
+At first, it was assessed that 8.4% of the top 1 million domains and 3.4% of browser-trusted sites were vulnerable among those using the HTTPS protocol.

 The most common and widely used browsers, including Google Chrome, Mozilla Firefox, Microsoft Internet Explorer, and Apple Safari, introduced updates that address the Logjam attack.